yudanyuan98/BabyBus-Money-/README.md

 <br> Team: BabyBus
 <br> Members: Junjie GAO, Shengze WANG, Danyuan YU, Xiang MENG, Jingyu LIU
 ## Introduction to the repository
-The repository includes two files, which are a Zip file and a pptx file.
-The pptx file includes the slide that we used for the final presentation and the zip file includes all the codes.
+The repository includes two files, which are a PDF file and a pptx file.
+The pptx file includes the slide that we used for the final presentation and the PDF file includes a link to download the Zip file.
 ## Requirements
 - Docker
 - Gradle (7.4.2)